 But what are the best ways to improve your absence management?

 First, let’s be clear.
 Even though we all like to think that our workforce is superheroes (and sometimes they really are), let’s remember that we’re all human.
 And until we develop Wolverine-esque levels of self-healing, this means employees are going to have sick days.

 If businesses fail to manage and cite their absence rates in a good way, there are normally two major problems that present themselves:

 They neglect employee welfare.

-Here’s 5 tips to how to avoid this and how to improve your absence management.
+Here are 5 tips on how to avoid this and how to improve your absence management.